ellysheppard9630/product-leadership-playbook/06-meetings/01-backlog-health-review.md

 Weekly

-The meeting should occur early enough that Product has time to resolve questions before refinement begins.
+The meeting should occur before Delivery Sync so Product enters cross-functional discussions with a current and well-prioritized backlog.

 ---

 # Typical Agenda

-## Review Priority Changes
+## Review Strategic Priorities

 Discuss:

+- Roadmap changes
+- Executive direction
+- Customer commitments
+- Business initiatives
+- Regulatory work
+- Platform investments

+Ensure the backlog continues to reflect current organizational priorities.

+---

+## Review Discovery Progress

+For upcoming initiatives, ask:

+- Has customer discovery been completed?
+- Has technical discovery been completed?
+- Are Decision Records complete?
+- Are success metrics defined?
+- Are assumptions documented?

+Discovery should precede delivery.

+---

+## Evaluate Upcoming Work

+Look several weeks ahead.

+Determine:

+- What is likely to enter delivery?
+- What still requires discovery?
+- What should remain in the backlog?
+- What should be removed?

+Focus on readiness—not estimation.

+---

+## Review Customer Feedback

+Discuss:

 - New requests
+- Support trends
-- Strategy changes
+- Escalations
-- Customer escalations
+- Customer interviews
-- Leadership priorities
-- Production issues
+- Emerging themes

-Confirm that backlog ordering still reflects organizational priorities.
+Multiple requests may represent the same underlying problem.

+Focus on identifying patterns rather than reacting to individual requests.

 ---

-## Review Upcoming Work

-Look several iterations ahead.

-Questions include:

-- Is discovery complete?
-- Are requirements clear?
-- Do we understand customer value?
-- Are dependencies identified?
-- Are there unanswered questions?

-Upcoming work should never surprise Engineering.

----

-## Remove or Reprioritize Work
+## Remove Stale Work

-Review items that have remained in the backlog for an extended period.
+Regularly review older backlog items.

 Ask:

 - Is this still valuable?
 - Has another initiative replaced it?
-- Has customer feedback changed?
+- Has the business changed?
 - Should this be archived?

-Healthy backlogs contain active opportunities—not historical wish lists.
+A healthy backlog is curated—not accumulated.

 ---

-## Engineering Feedback

-Engineering should identify:

-- Technical concerns
-- Missing information
+## Prepare for Delivery Sync

+Identify initiatives ready for cross-functional coordination.

+Those initiatives should have:

-- Required spikes
+- Completed discovery
+- Clear business outcomes
-- Architecture discussions
+- Defined ownership
-- Capacity risks
+- Known dependencies

-This meeting creates an opportunity to surface those concerns before delivery begins.
+These become the primary inputs for Delivery Sync.

 ---

-## Discovery Status

-Review ongoing discovery efforts.

-Determine:

-- What's ready?
-- What's blocked?
-- What still requires customer validation?
-- What technical discovery remains?

-Only discovered work should move toward implementation.

----

 # Inputs

-Typical meeting inputs include:
+Typical inputs include:

-- Product roadmap
+- Product Roadmap
-- Backlog
-- Discovery documents
+- Customer Discovery
 - Decision Records
-- Customer feedback
+- Customer Feedback
-- Engineering recommendations
+- Support Trends
-- Production issues
+- Production Issues
-- Strategic initiatives
+- Strategic Initiatives
+- Engineering Recommendations

 ---

 # Outputs

-Every Backlog Health Review should produce:
+Each Backlog Health Review should produce:

-- Updated priorities
+- Updated backlog priorities
-- Assigned action items
-- Discovery follow-ups
-- Identified risks
-- Archived backlog items
+- Archived or removed work
+- New discovery actions
+- Identified dependencies
+- Escalations requiring leadership attention
-- Ready candidates for Pre-Refinement
+- Initiatives ready for Delivery Sync

-The backlog should be healthier when the meeting ends than when it began.
+The backlog should leave the meeting healthier than it entered.

 ---